Rhinemann/mage-hack/src/chapters/Evolving_Characters.typ

 == Changing Milestones
 By default, once you hit the 10 XP level of a milestone, the entire milestone is closed; after the session ends, the closed milestone is replaced with a new one.
-(In some cases, the GM may allow this “replacement” to just be a fresh copy of the milestone.)
+(In some cases, the ST may allow this “replacement” to just be a fresh copy of the milestone.)

-New milestones can be created in collaboration by the player and GM, or chosen from those listed in Appendix C: Sample Milestones.
+New milestones can be created in collaboration by the player and ST, or chosen from those listed in Appendix C: Sample Milestones.

 == Spending XP